-UONGOZI Institute and the President’s Office, Regional Administration and Local Government’s five-day Leadership Programme for the newly appointed District Commissioners (DCs) and Directors of Local Government Authorities concluded on Friday 12th October, 2018.
+UONGOZI Institute and the President’s Office, Regional Administration and Local Government’s five-day Leadership Programme for the newly appointed District Commissioners (DCs) and Local Government Authority (LGA) Directors concluded on Friday 12 October, 2018.

 The closing ceremony was officiated by the Minister of State in the President’s Office, Regional Administration and Local Government, Hon.
 Selemani Said Jafo (MP).